How Does a Radiator Work? | Parts of Radiator | Coolant In The Radiator

 Your car probably uses the same coolant that your engine uses to cool your transmission.
 Transmission fluid moves from your engine through steel pipes, which are surrounded by coolants that conduct heat from them.

-This coolant also cools within the radiator; As severe heat is generated through automatic transmissions.
 Sometimes, there are separate radiators to cool your transmission fluid if severe stress arises from your transmission, but it is much more commons to see singles radiators for both of these functions.

 Also, Read: What Is Air Brake Systems? | Working of Air Brake Systems | Part of Air Brake Systems | Construction of Air Brakes Systems